 Typically, you’ll wait around three weeks for the payment to be processed and it’s paid directly into your bank account.

 If you enjoy writing and you have an eye for detail, then it’s worth signing up to HGEM.
 The reports can be time consuming and the best jobs get snapped up quickly.
 You also have to be patient to be rewarded with high-value dines.

 I wouldn’t recommend HGEM if you have children, because family dines are difficult to come by.
-I also find that most jobs have a clear note that explains that no babies or children can be with you when you carry the dine out.
+Most jobs tend to have a note that explains that no babies or children can be there when you carry out the dine.
 But I continue to keep an eye on HGEM because I’m an established member and I know that I may be able to snap up one of the swankier dining opportunities.